zhxie/ikago/README.md

 - [ ] Build own application layer protocol to realize functions like delay detection
 - [ ] Discover the way handling packets concurrently to optimize performance

+## What's Next

+- A related project called pcap2socks is under development, which is the proxy ARP and pcap part of IkaGo, and the upstream data will be connected to a SOCKS5 client. pcap2socks may be more flexible and owns a better performance than IkaGo using third-party proxy solution.

 ## License

 IkaGo is licensed under [the MIT License](/LICENSE).